-To install the integration using Helm, we recommend our Kubernetes automated installer, which will prompt for almost all configuration options and autopopulate secrets and values for you.
-Additionally, our automated installer also allows to install our integration as plain manifests rather than a Helm release.
-See Kubernetes integration: install and configure for more details about how to use our automated installer.
+To install the integration using Helm, we recommend our Kubernetes guided install, which will prompt for some configuration options and autopopulate secrets and values for you.
+Additionally, our guided install also allows installing our integration as plain manifests rather than a Helm release.

-To install the Kubernetes integration using Helm, you will need your New Relic account license key and your Kubernetes cluster's name:
+To install the Kubernetes integration using Helm, you will need your New Relic and your Kubernetes cluster's name:

-Note this values somewhere safe as you will need them later during the installation process.
+Note these values somewhere safe, as you will need them later during the installation process.

 New Relic has several charts for the different components which offer different features for the platform:

 newrelic-infrastructure: Contains the main Kubernetes integration and the infrastructure agent.
-This is the core component for the New Relic Kubernetes experience, responsible of reporting most of the data that is surfaced in dashboard and the Kubernetes Cluster Explorer.
+This is the core component for the New Relic Kubernetes experience, responsible for reporting most of the data that is surfaced in the Kubernetes Dashboard and the Kubernetes Cluster Explorer.

 newrelic-logging: Provides a DaemonSet with New Relic's Fluent Bit output plugin to easily forward your logs to New Relic.